The Assassination of John F. Kennedy

 Excerpt from Groves’ testimony on Oppenheimer

 Oppenheimer’s clearance was revoked in a 2-1 vote.
-He was shunned from the scientific community for years until Lyndon B. Johnson gave him the Enrico Fermi Award, named after the Italian Physicist who created the first artificial nuclear reactor.
+He was shunned from the scientific community and political life for years until Lyndon B. Johnson gave him the Enrico Fermi Award, named after the Italian Physicist who created the first artificial nuclear reactor.

 Many scholars today still wonder if the use of nuclear bombs on Japan was necessary.
 Some say that Japan would’ve surrendered regardless and that the bombing was merely Truman showing the power of the United States.
 No matter what you may think of the ethics of the bombing may be, the impact of the bombing was undeniable, with many people fearing nuclear annihilation due to rising tensions between nuclear powers, a fear that began in the 40s and is still very prevalent to this day.